Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Introduction

 Analyticity was exploited in the past by means of various types of dispersive representations, which express the function in terms of either the imaginary part, the phase or the modulus on the cut.
 However, none of the standard dispersion relations has complete input, and their application requires {\it ad-hoc} assumptions.
 Specific parametrizations of the data were also frequently used, but they are affected by the known ``instability" of analytic continuation \cite{Ciulli} if they are extrapolated outside their original range of validity.

-Recently, more sophisticated methods of complex analysis were applied in a formalism known as ``theory of unitarity bounds" \cite{IC, Abbas:2010EPJA}.
+Recently, more sophisticated methods of complex analysis were applied in a formalism known as ``theory of unitarity bounds" (for a review and earlier references see \cite{Abbas:2010EPJA}).
 The main feature of this approach is that it allows the optimal implementation of the phase and modulus information available on the unitarity cut.
 Using mathematical techniques belonging to the analytic interpolation theory on Hardy spaces, one can include as input also values of the function or its derivatives at discrete points inside the analyticity domain.
 This input is shown to lead to strong constrains on other values of the form factor, like the shape parameters at the origin or the values on the spacelike axis.

 The inherent limitation of this approach is that it produces only bounds on the quantities of interest, rather than definite determinations.
-Moreover, when the experimental errors are large, there is no significant advantage in adding more and more input information, as the bounds do not improve.
+Furthermore, when the experimental errors are large, there is no significant advantage in adding more and more input information, as the bounds do not improve.
 On the other hand, due to the increased accuracy of the input observed recently, the bounds can be very stringent, competing in precision with experimental data or theoretical predictions.

-Applications of this formalism to the pion form factor were reported in \cite{IC} and more recently in \cite{Ananthanarayan:2011xt, Ananthanarayan:2012tn, Ananthanarayan:2012tt}.
+Applications of this formalism to the pion form factor were undertaken in \cite{IC} and more recently in \cite{Ananthanarayan:2011xt, Ananthanarayan:2012tn, Ananthanarayan:2012tt}.
 In \cite{Ananthanarayan:2011xt}, the phase in the elastic region $t < \tin$, where $\tin$ is the first important inelastic threshold set by the production of an $\omega\pi$ pair, together with the modulus above $\tin$ used in an averaged way and some spacelike information, were exploited for deriving constraints on the higher shape parameters $c$ and $d$ appearing in the expansion (\ref{eq:taylor}).

 In a more recent work \cite{Ananthanarayan:2012tt}, the same input was used for deriving bounds on the modulus in the elastic region, below the inelastic threshold.
 The results provided nontrivial consistency checks on the recent experimental data \cite{BABAR}-\cite{Fujikawa:2008ma} on the modulus from $e^+ e^-$ annihilation and $\tau$-decay experiments.
 In particular, at low energies the calculated bounds offered a more precise description of the modulus than the experimental data.